DrinTive/temporal-sample/README.md

-# Temperature Alert Escalation Temporal Workflow Demo
+# Tive Temporal Workflow Samples

 This repository contains two .NET projects showcasing how to work with [Temporal](https://temporal.io/) for building and executing workflows: